-Some machine shop owners assume they know how much it costs to run a job based on gut instinct or because of their experience.
+Some machine shop owners think they know how much it costs to run a job based on instinct or experience.
 Others simply rely on bank balances to measure the success of their business at the end of each month.
 Unfortunately, neither of these methods are enough to break down your profitability.
 How do you track what's valuable to your shop?

-This can be achieved by clearly understanding the cost per hour within different areas of your shop, and by appropriately costing the work in each department.
+You need to have a clear understanding of thecost per hour within different areas of your shopand appropriately cost the work in each department.

 Tracking Job Profitability

 Don't get tunnel vision; use your data to help you make better business decisions!
 To analyze cost down to the department level, you should have an accounting system in place that tracks the following: